What Does the Liver Do? Understanding Its Key Functions

 Filters blood

-The liver filters blood all day, every day – about 1 liter of blood every single minute.
-That is why it is a deep, reddish brown color.1-3
+The liver filters blood all day, every day — about 1 liter of blood every single minute.
+That is why it is a deep, reddish-brown color.1-3

 During this filtration process, the liver breaks down harmful substances such as alcohol, drugs, and toxins.
 Then it expels them as waste.
-It acts as the body’s primary detoxification system.
-Filtering the blood is one of the liver’s most important jobs.1-3
+It acts as the body's primary detoxification system.
+Filtering the blood is one of the liver's most important functions.1-3

 Metabolizes carbs, proteins, and fats